Trial for Delaware County man accused of killing wife with corn rake moved to Dubuque

-The trail of a man accused of killing his wife with a corn rake will be held in Dubuque County, according to a judge's ruling made available today.
+The trial of a man accused of killing his wife with a corn rake will be held in Dubuque County, according to a judge’s ruling made available Friday.

 Todd M. Mullis, 43, of Earlville, Iowa, is charged with first-degree murder in connection to the Nov.
 10 death of his wife, Amy L Mullis, 39.
 His trial has been set for 9:30 a.m.
 Sept.
 16 in Iowa District Court for Dubuque County.